controlshift/application_service/README.md

 ## Contributing to application\_service

-- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+- Check out the latest code from `main` to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 - Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 - Fork the project.
 - Start a feature/bugfix branch.